Chief Medical Officer (Australia): States and territories

 Most of the principal health advisors in each state and territory bear the title Chief Health Officer (CHO), apart from South Australia (Chief Public Health Officer) and Tasmania (Chief Medical Officer).
 During the COVID-19 pandemic in Australia, the state CHOs became prominent as advisors regarding the state responses, and in particular closure of state borders.
-The CMOs/CHOs are part of the Australian Health Protection Principal Committee which advises the National Cabinet on health matters, which has been particularly important during the pandemic.
+The CMOs/CHOs are part of the Australian Health Protection Committee which advises the National Cabinet on health matters, which has been particularly important during the pandemic.

 As of 2025, the principal health advisors in each state and territory are: